cavusogluercument/djangostockapplication/README.md

 # djangostockapplication

+ENG

+Description of Django Stock App Project

+This Django project aims to implement an inventory management and sales tracking application.

+The project includes the following main models: Category, Brand, Product, Firm, Purchases, Sales, and User.

+Various relationships are established between these models to provide inventory tracking and sales management.

+1.Category Table:

+name:

+2.Brand Table:

+name:

+image:

+3.Product Table:

+name:

+category: Should establish a relationship with the Category Table.
+ForeignKey - OneToOne or ManyToMany.

+brand: Should establish a relationship with the Brand Table.
+ForeignKey - OneToOne or ManyToMany.

+stock:

+created:

+updated:

+4.Firm Table:

+name:

+phone:

+address:

+image:

+created:

+updated:

+5.Purchases Table:

+user: Should establish a relationship with the User Table.
+ForeignKey - OneToOne or ManyToMany.

+firm: Should establish a relationship with the Firm Table.
+ForeignKey - OneToOne or ManyToMany.

+brand: Should establish a relationship with the Brand Table.
+ForeignKey - OneToOne or ManyToMany.

+quantity:

+price:

+price_total:

+created:

+updated:

+6.Sales Table:

+user: Should establish a relationship with the User Table.
+ForeignKey - OneToOne or ManyToMany.

+product: Should establish a relationship with the Product Table.
+ForeignKey - OneToOne or ManyToMany.

+brand: Should establish a relationship with the Brand Table.
+ForeignKey - OneToOne or ManyToMany.

+quantity:

+price:

+price_total:

+created:

+updated:

+7.A method should be written to calculate the total number of products for a Category.

+8.Add search(name) and filter(name) features for Category.

+9.Create a new serializer to view the details of products belonging to a Category when searching using the name filter at the Category entry point.

+10.Allow CRUD operations for users logged into the site for Category; only allow GET requests for non-logged-in users.

+11.Add search(name) feature for Brand.

+12.Allow CRUD operations for users logged into the site for Brand; only allow GET requests for non-logged-in users.

+13.Add search(name) feature for Firm.

+14.Allow CRUD operations for users logged into the site for Firm; only allow GET requests for non-logged-in users.

+15.Add search(name) and filter(category, brand) features for Product.

+16.Allow CRUD operations for users logged into the site for Product; only allow GET requests for non-logged-in users.

+17.The stock field in the Product Table should be read-only, as it should decrease or increase based on sales and purchases information.

+18.Calculate the price_total field in the Purchases Table.
+The price field represents the price of one unit, and the price_total should be the result of a mathematical calculation based on the quantity.

+19.Add search(firm) and filter(firm, product) features for Purchases.

+20.Allow CRUD operations for users logged into the site for Purchases; only allow GET requests for non-logged-in users.

+21.When a product is purchased, the stock quantity in the Product Table should increase.

+22.Automatically retrieve user information for each table where a relationship is established with the user table.

+23.When updating Purchases, consider stock quantities.

+24.When deleting Purchases, decrease the stock quantity.

+25.Include category information for products added to Purchases in the Purchases data.

+26.Similar operations performed in Purchases should be implemented in Sales.
+If a product in the Product Table is sold, the Sales quantity should be subtracted from the product stock quantity.
+If the sales exceed the stock quantity, issue a warning without allowing it.

+27.Add search(brand) and filter(brand, product) features for Sales.

+28.Allow CRUD operations for users logged into the site for Sales; only allow GET requests for non-logged-in users.

 TR

 Django Stock App Projesi Açıklaması Bu Django projesi, bir stok yönetim ve satış takip uygulamasını gerçekleştirmeyi amaçlamaktadır.